-Some couples seem to get pregnant without even trying, sometimes while trying not to conceive, while for others it takes plenty of patience and luck.
+Some couples seem to get pregnant without even trying.
+For others, it takes plenty of patience and luck.
 If you are seeking guidance on how to get pregnant or how not to get pregnant, here is what you need to know – and when you need to seek help.

 Baby Making 101

 Conception is based on an intricate series of simultaneous events.

 About once a month, the lining of the uterus begins to thicken in preparation to receive and nourish a fertilized egg.
 At the same time, hormones from your pituitary gland stimulate your ovaries to release an egg, or ovulate.
 This happens about 14 days before your next menstrual period is due.
 The egg is released from your ovary and travels into your fallopian tube where it can be fertilized by a sperm.

 If you are looking to conceive, the best time to have intercourse is from a day or two prior to ovulation, and for about a day after ovulation.
 The egg has about 24 hours to unite with a sperm.
 Sperm cells can last in your reproductive tract about two to three days.
 If you are trying to get pregnant, this time of ovulation is the best to have sex.
 Once the egg is fertilized it will travel to the uterus and attach to the thick uterine lining.
 This is where pregnancy begins.
 If the egg is not fertilized during this critical time, it will disintegrate in the uterus.
 Then since the thickened uterine lining is no longer needed, it will be shed over a period of 2 to 8 days.

 Knowing just when you ovulate, and therefore when you are most likely to conceive, is helpful in couples when you are trying to get pregnant.
 Some techniques for determining just when you ovulate include: calendar watching, changes in cervical mucus, basal body temperatures, and ovulation monitoring kits.